keras-team/keras-io/guides/md/preprocessing_layers.md

 You may find yourself working with a very large vocabulary in a `TextVectorization`, a `StringLookup` layer, or an `IntegerLookup` layer.
 Typically, a vocabulary larger than 500MB would be considered "very large".

-In such case, for best performance, you should avoid using `adapt()`.
+In such a case, for best performance, you should avoid using `adapt()`.
 Instead, pre-compute your vocabulary in advance
 (you could use Apache Beam or TF Transform for this) and store it in a file.
-Then load the vocabulary into the layer at construction time by passing the filepath as the `vocabulary` argument.
+Then load the vocabulary into the layer at construction time by passing the file path as the `vocabulary` argument.

 ### Using lookup layers on a TPU pod or with `ParameterServerStrategy`.